 Portable computers and hand-held devices with wireless technology, e.g. GSM modems, UMTS cards, WLAN cards etc., offer facilities to employ network services while on the move.
-Wired links have different characteristics when compared to the wireless links.
-Wireless links typically have low and variable throughput, high latency, highly variable delays and in some cases long connection establishment times.
+Wireless networks tend to have low and variable throughput, high latency, highly variable delays and in some cases long connection establishment times.
 Thus, an agent-platform supporting agents, that takes the different characteristics of wired and wireless environments into account, is required.